-Curates would continue to attend IME training events during the placement (if they are in this country!).
+Curates would continue to attend IME training events during the placement.

 The diocese can offer expenses to cover the cost of travel between parishes (working on one journey a day, rather than multiple return journeys), up to a maximum of £250.
 The hosting (placement) parish may be able to cover travel expenses within the parish or on parish business (e.g. hospital visiting).

-After initial discussions between Curate, Training Minister and Clergy Development Officer, the Clergy Development Officer would make an initial approach to the potential placement provider.
+After initial discussions between Curate, TI and Ministerial Development Officer, the Ministerial Development Officer would make an initial approach to the potential placement provider.
 If the response is positive, the curate should then meet with the placement provider to discuss the terms of the placement using the Placement Agreement Pro Forma.

-At the end of the placement both the curate and placement supervisor would write and send reports to the Clergy Development Officer and copies would go in the curate's portfolio.
+At the end of the placement both the curate and placement supervisor would write and send reports to the Ministerial Development Officer (MDO) and copies would go in the curate's portfolio.